invertase/react-native-firebase/pages/quick-start/new-project.md

 ---
-title: New Projects
+title: 'Quick Start: New Project'
-description: Creating a new React Native project with Firebase
+description: Create a new React Native project with Firebase pre-integrated
 ---

 # Quick Start: New React Native project